Oz, Paragraphy, and Writing Strategies

 I pasted this paragraph into Paragraphy and it generated the following random list of sentences:

-Using The Differentiator, I created the following objective: Students will determine the rules of ‘paragraph order clues’ using The Wizard of Oz to create a chart in groups of four.Rather than simply asking my students to put the paragraph in the correct order, I’m askingĀ them to “determine rules.”
-This raises students’ thinking and also connects with their natural understanding of abstract ideas.
-Best of all, by choosing these classic passages, my students get to dabble with interesting vocabulary and experience outstanding figurative language.
+Best of all, by building on a classic, my students get to dabble with interesting vocabulary and experience outstanding figurative language.
 Some of my students will even grow intrigued enough to find the book (and its multitude of sequels) in the school library.

 I love lessons like this because I feel like I’m killing whole nests of birds with a single stone.
 I am doing my job as a gifted teacher when my students practice a necessary skill but also chatter on their way to lunch about the ethical issues of the word “munchkin.”